connectingLandscapes/cola/workshops/KAZA_2025-04-01/readme.md

 3. Install Rtools
 4. Install Rstudio (optional)

-Then, in R run (use your room's WIFI):
+Then, in R run (use your house WIFI):
 ```
+## Install package manager
 if(!require(devtools)){install.packages('devtools')}

+## Install or update CoLa.
+Take 2 mins
 devtools::install_github('connectingLandscapes/cola', dependencies = NA, upgrade = 'never') # Installing CoLa R package

+## Set up CoLa.
+Takes 30 mins the first time you run it
+## Run this function until all problems are solved
 cola::setup_cola(ask = FALSE, dss = TRUE) # Setup all CoLa components.
 Run this line until all problems are solved.

 # Run the DSS